themehunk/th-wishlist/readme.txt

 ⭐ Lightweight and optimized for performance
 ⭐ Whether you’re running a small online store or a large eCommerce website, TH Wishlist helps build customer loyalty, boost user satisfaction, and increase sales—making it an essential tool for any WooCommerce store.

+**Theme Compatibility:-**

+This Wishlist Plugin by ThemeHunk is compatible with all themes.
+Below are some of the popular themes that work seamlessly with the plugin:

+* Shop Mania
+* Zita
+* Top Store
+* Big Store
+* Open Shop
+* Astra
+* Neve
+* Kadence
+* OceanWP
+* Storefront
+* eStore
+* Woostify
+* Botiga
+* Shoptimizer
+* Many more..

 == Installation ==

 1. Upload the `th-wishlist.zip` to the `/wp-content/plugins/` directory